 Match Shutters to Your Home’s Style

-Sleek, modern shelters will look out of place on an older home.
+Sleek, modern shutters will look out of place on an older home.
 Opt for a style that reflects your home’s appearance and architectural design.
 If you need some help picking a style, consider what other homeowners in your area are doing.
 You can still personalize your shutter selection, but at least get an idea of what style you should be looking at to narrow down your search.

 The most popular exterior home shutter styles today are:

-- Louvered: Crafted with angled, horizontal slats, these shutters can be fixed or movable.
+Crafted with angled, horizontal slats, these shutters can be fixed or movable.
 They also come in a variety of colors and textures.

-- Board and batten: Typically consisting of vertical boards with a single horizontal cross brace, these shutters can give your home a rustic feel.
+Typically consisting of vertical boards with a single horizontal cross brace, these shutters can give your home a rustic feel.

-- Solid panel and raised panel: Popular on homes in the 1920s and still appealing today, panel shutters usually have smaller panels at the top and a larger panel at the bottom.
+Popular on homes in the 1920s and still appealing today, panel shutters usually have smaller panels at the top and a larger panel at the bottom.
 Panels are based on the size of the shutters.

 Pick a Material You Can Manage